rodrigodiez/rodrigodiez.io/index.md

 I am of the opinion that...

-- Software is just another value vector
+- Software is just a value vector
 - The more performant way of evolving products and teams is generally by making small, incremental, iterative improvements based on the retrospective analysis of data
 - Software is more expensive to evolve and to fix than to code.
 Hence, for a business is cheaper adhere to MVPs and high quality software than fat releases of low quality components